evanckennedy/evanckennedy/README.md

 ## Hi there, I'm Evan Kennedy! 👋

-I'm a junior software developer based in Winnipeg, Canada, passionate about building full-stack applications and solving complex problems.
+I'm a full-stack developer based in Winnipeg, Canada, passionate about building web applications and solving complex problems.
 I enjoy both frontend and backend development and am always seeking opportunities to broaden my knowledge.
 When I'm not coding, I like to read, blog, or play sports.

 I graduated with a Diploma in Software Development from the Manitoba Institute of Trades and Technology.